 The Knowledge Requirement under Title VII and the THRA

 Under both Title VII and the THRA in order to be held liable for retaliatory conduct the defendant must have knowledge of the fact the defendant engaged in protected activity.
 Often a defendant will try to defeat a plaintiff’s claim of retaliation by claiming that he or she did not know about the protected activity.
-If the defendant did not have knowledge of the protected activity any conduct on their part cannot be classified as retaliation under Title VII or the THRA.
+If the defendant did not have knowledge of it any conduct on their part cannot be classified as retaliation under Title VII or the THRA.

 What constitutes the required knowledge can be established between a combination of direct and circumstantial evidence.
 Often in these types of cases, the plaintiff must piece together various shreds of evidence to establish that the defendant knew of the fact the plaintiff was engaging in protected activity.
-Some of the evidence used to establish knowledge include the amount of time between when the protected activity occurred and the alleged retaliation.
+Some of the evidence used to establish knowledge include the amount of time between when the activity occurred and the alleged retaliation.
 Also, any statements by the defendant regarding the plaintiff are taken together in the larger context of evidence to construct a picture of the defendant’s knowledge.
 In this sense, it is important to understand that a jury or judge is instructed to apply common sense evaluations of knowledge in these cases.